-Audio editing for simple purposes like tweaking podcasts audios or adding background music to them isn’t hard at all.
+Audio editing for simple purposes like tweaking podcasts’ audios or adding background music to them isn’t hard at all.
 I have two options for you.
 The first one is Adobe Audition, which like all Adobe products, comes with a cost.
 The second one is the free alternative called Audacity.
-It is just as good as Adobe but free and open source, full of all these professional tools with a very easy-to-use user interface.
+It is just as good as Adobe but free and open-source, full of all these professional tools with a very easy-to-use user interface.

 Accounting & Inventory Management Software

 Accounting and inventory management are usually included in all project management software, but for smaller businesses and startups in the early stages, using big corporate-level project management software isn’t a good idea.
 So, employing simple services is a more logical decision at this stage.
 Accounting services like Akaunting, Xero, and Wave Accounting are among the best options.
 For inventory management, you can use InFlow, Sortly, ZhenHub, Zoho, or the free & open source Odoo.
-One good piece of advice I can give you, especially for the early stages of businesses and startups, is to avoid using such services since they are designed to work with larger data that a big business is expected to have.
-A simple spreadsheet software/tool like Microsoft Excel or Google Sheet is more than enough to handle small businesses needs.
+One good piece of advice I can give you, especially for the early stages of businesses and startups, is to avoid using such services since they are designed to work with larger data than a big business is expected to have.
+A simple spreadsheet software/tool like Microsoft Excel or Google Sheet is more than enough to handle small business needs.

 Video Conference & Screen Share Software

 As a business developer, or basically as someone who is working online and from home, using online conference meeting software is a must.
 With the current situation with the pandemic and all the social distancing rules and regulations, nearly all of the business meetings you are going to have will be via the internet.
 Using certain video conference software is something that we all know & learned after using them a few times.
 Google Meet, Skype, and Zoom are the most popular among all.
 While some of them actually have screen-sharing capabilities, software like TeamViewer & AnyDesk can be useful even more because they are packed with more features.